ArimaGenomics/CHiC/README.md

 - PDF of metaplot of all mapped reads overlapping the probe regions used for loop calling.
 This file can be used to assess the signal to noise of the CHiC enrichment.

-## Test Dataset
+## Test Dataset (hg38)

-25 and 100 million Illumina paired-end sequencing datasets and their pipeline output files can be downloaded from:
+25 and 100 million Illumina paired-end sequencing datasets and their pipeline output files (based on hg38) can be downloaded from:

 ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Capture_HiC_Settings/test_data/